The Addiction

-The Addiction is a 1995 American vampire horror film directed by Abel Ferrara, starring Lili Taylor, Christopher Walken and Annabella Sciorra.
-Edie Falco and Kathryn Erbe appear in supporting roles.
-The film was written by Ferrara's frequent collaborator, Nicholas St John and was filmed in black-and-white.
-Its plot follows a philosophy graduate student who is turned into a vampire after being bitten by a woman during a chance encounter.
-After the attack, she begins to develop an addiction for human blood.
-The film has been considered an allegory about drug addiction and an allegory of the theological concept of sin.
+The Addiction is a 1995 American vampire horror film directed by Abel Ferrara, written by Nicholas St. John, and starring Lili Taylor, Christopher Walken, Annabella Sciorra, Edie Falco, Paul Calderón, Fredro Starr, Kathryn Erbe, and Michael Imperioli.
+The film follows a philosophy doctoral student who is turned into a vampire after being bitten by a woman during a chance encounter on the streets of New York City.
+After the attack, she struggles coming to terms with her new life and begins developing an addiction for human blood.
+The film was shot in black-and-white and has been considered an allegory about drug addiction and the theological concept of sin.

+The Addiction premiered at the Sundance Film Festival on January 21, 1995, and was screened at the 45th Berlin International Film Festival on February 18, 1995, where it was nominated for the Golden Bear.
+The film was theatrically released in the United States on October 6, 1995.
+Despite underperforming commercially, the film received positive reviews, with Taylor's performance earning critical praise.
+At the 11th Independent Spirit Awards, Ferrara was nominated for Best Feature and Taylor was nominated for Best Female Lead.